Index

 Table of contents

-In this assignment you will learn how to use gem5’s standard library to:
+A simple assignment to get students started with gem5.
+This will introduce the students to how to use gem5, codespaces, etc. In this assignment you will learn how to use gem5’s standard library to:

 • describe the computer system you would like to simulate,